 Read through these FAQs to learn more about the program and how to apply.

 There is one application cycle per year, with the deadline in August.
-Applications submitted by August 20, 2015, will be considered for a 2016 designation.
+Applications submitted by 11:59pm PST on August 11, 2016, will be considered for a 2016 designation.
 2015 designations will be announced in October 2015.

 Not at this time.
 Thanks to the generous support of Trek Bicycles, we are able to waive all application and renewal fees.